Puvan-git/Social-Network-Analysis-in-Python/README.md

 # Contents
 - Solutions to programming assignments
+- Reference Notes to each particular week's assignments
 - Some trivial code with comments for reference sake - with respect to networkx